LeaVerou/lea.verou.me/consulting/index.md

 ---
 title: Consulting Services
+toc: true
 ---
-<style>.whyme { --label: 'Why me?' }</style>

-I have limited time for consulting, and thus am very selective about which projects I accept.
+## How can I help?

-I prefer to take on projects where I can add the most value, i.e. challenging and/or impactful projects that are relevant to my interests and areas of expertise.
+Given limited availability, I prioritize consulting projects where I can have the greatest impact — typically those that are both challenging and aligned with my expertise.

-I work with companies across the spectrum of size and maturity, from MAANGs to tiny startups doing cool work.
-Some areas I frequently consult on are described below, but I’m very open to unusual projects, so don’t be discouraged if your project doesn’t fit neatly into one of these categories.
-Just <a class="contact">drop me an email</a> and we can discuss.

 On a high level, my areas of expertise span **product**, **usability**, and **web architecture**.
 This includes: